Glennmont Partners enters U.S. renewables market with solar joint venture

 By Nina Chestney

-LONDON, Dec 14 (Reuters) - Europe-based renewable energy investor Glennmont Partners plans to enter the U.S. renewables market for the first time via a joint venture with solar developer GreenGo Energy US to develop over 1 gigawatt of solar and storage projects.
+LONDON, Dec 14 (Reuters) - Europe-based renewable energy investor Glennmont Partners plans to enter the U.S. renewables market via a joint venture with solar developer GreenGo Energy US to develop over 1 gigawatt of solar and storage projects.

 The U.S. renewables market has become increasingly attractive for investors since the $430 billion Inflation Reduction Act was introduced this year.
 The huge green subsidy package has introduced production tax credits for nuclear and solar power and investment tax credits for energy storage.